Polyurethane is a topcoat applied over paint or stain to protect them from moisture or water. So, can you apply polyurethane over a tacky stain?

 Why Does the Stain Get Tacky?

-- Applying excess stain than is required on the wood surface
+- Applying more stain than is required on the wood surface.

-- Presence of dirt on the wood surface as at the point of application
+- Presence of dirt on the wood surface at the point of application.

 - Environmental conditions such as Temperature and Humidity.

-Whichever the case is, there are several ways to take care of them easily, and we will be going into them in detail.
+Whichever the case is, there are several ways to fix it:

 2. Environmental Conditions